shyamlalkp/shyamlalkp/README.md

-- 👋 Hi, I’m @shyamlalkp
+- 👋 Hi, I’m Shyam, a mechanical engineering graduate from Kerala.
-- 👀 I’m interested in front end web development
-- 🌱 Currently working on a react web application project
+- 👀 I’m on the track to get the onepiece of developers.
-- 💞️ I’m looking to collaborate on projects based on front end.
+- 💞️ I’m looking for a job to contribute on real time projects.
 - 📫 How to reach me shyamlal.prasanth@gmail.com

 <!---